 Seating about 13.000 spectators the theater dates to the region of Mausolus but with modifications added by the Romans.
 With rock tombs above, the site provides an unequaled view of the city.

 This western city gate built by Mausolus in 364 B.C. has been recently restored.
 Composed of four towers it stood against Alexander the Great and his Macedonian troops.
 Surviving portions of the city wall are under restoration.

 Built about 1794 to protect an Ottoman naval shipyard from pirate raids the tower has undergone recent restoration during which remains of Roman baths were found.

 DIVING IN BODRUM

-For those new to diving there are many safe bays in Bodrum area providing the perfect setting for a stress free introduction to scuba diving?
-With sea temperatures ranging roughly 25 degrees Celsius in summer 15 degrees Celsius in winter, Bodrum is a great location for diving holiday at any time of the year.
+For those new to diving, there are many safe bays in Bodrum area providing the perfect setting for a stress-free introduction to scuba diving?
+With sea temperatures ranging roughly 25 degrees Celsius in summer 15 degrees Celsius in winter, Bodrum is a great location for the diving holiday at any time of the year.
 Bodrum also offers great opportunities for those interested in artifacts and archaeology from ancient civilizations can be seen on almost every dive